mahfujkn/secure-2fa-authenticator/README.md

    - **Brave**: navigate to `brave://extensions`
 4. Toggle on **Developer mode** in the top right corner.
 5. Click **Load unpacked** in the top left corner.
-6. Select the unzipped `dist` or extracted extension folder.
+6. Select the unzipped folder containing `manifest.json`.
 7. 🎉 **Secure 2FA Authenticator** is now installed and ready to use!
 Pin it to your extension toolbar for quick access.

 ---